 This is a free, confidential information and support service which provides TSC information and links to practical support.
 It is run by Kim, a qualified nurse, supported by members of our health professionals network and regional volunteers who know what it is like to live with TSC.

-Kim is available on weekday evenings and also at some other times outside of this.
+Kim is available on weekday evenings and at other times to suit you.
 You can book a time to talk with Kim by phoning 1300 733 435 (Australia only) or by completing the online booking form below.

 Kim can help you with any questions and/or concerns you may have including: